Mercy James Institute for Pediatric Surgery and Intensive Care: Location

 The institute is located in the central business district of Blantyre, Malawi's second-largest city.
-MJC is located on the grounds of "Queen Elizabeth Central Hospital", the largest public hospital in Blantyre, to which it is affiliated.
-It is also within walking distance to the University of Malawi College of Medicine, which uses the 1,000-bed Queen Elizabeth Central Hospital as its teaching hospital.
+MJC is located on the grounds of the Queen Elizabeth Central Hospital, the largest public hospital in Blantyre, to which it is affiliated.
+It is within walking distance of the Kamuzu University of Health Sciences (formerly the University of Malawi College of Medicine), which uses the 1,000-bed Queen Elizabeth Central Hospital as its teaching hospital.

 Overview

 This institute was developed by Raising Malawi, a non-government organization, founded by Madonna, in collaboration with the Malawian health ministry, to provide intensive care services for children and increase the number of pediatric surgeries performed at Queen Elizabeth Central Hospital.
 The Mercy James Centre is a modern, fully equipped pediatric surgery and intensive care unit at Queen Elizabeth Central Hospital in the city of Blantyre, Malawi’s commercial and financial center.

 Prior to the opening of MJC, the Queen Elizabeth Central Hospital had less than ten intensive care beds.
 The entire country of 17 million people, of whom 15 percent were aged less than 15 years, had fewer than five pediatric surgeons.
 The new institute addresses both those problems.
 It serves as a teaching facility for Malawian pediatric surgeons.